malishav/OSCOAP/draft-selander-ace-object-security.md

 ## Length of the Object-Security Option ## {#appendix-a1}

 The protected CoAP message contains the COSE object.
-The COSE object is included in the payload if the unprotected CoAP message has payload or else in the Object-Security option.
+The COSE object is included in the payload if the message type of the unprotected CoAP message allows payload or else in the Object-Security option.
 In the former case the Object-Security option is empty.
-So the length of the Object-Security option is either zero or the size of the COSE object, depending on whether the CoAP message has payload or not.
+So the length of the Object-Security option is either zero or the size of the COSE object, depending on whether the CoAP message allows payload or not.

 Length of Object-Security option = \{ 0, size of COSE Object \}